mannurkishorreddy/Face_BMI_Prediction/README.md

-# Face_BMI_Prediction
-Deep Learning Project using OpenCV to Detect BMI from pictures of the face by fine-tuning pretrained models
+# Face BMI Prediction using Deep Neural Networks
+Developed a visionary product using deep learning models for BMI prediction using facial features and demographics.
+Utilized pre-processing coding techniques and image augmentations to transform images.
+Regularly monitoring the accuracy metrics of the machine learning model resulted in achieving commendable RMSE (1.25) and MAE values for BMI prediction.